lprakashv/notes/leetcode-problems/dynamic-programming.markdown

 }
 ```

-## Q: Find min window in “S” chose subsequence is “T”
+## Find min window in “S” chose subsequence is “T”

 > 2 pointers